drcandacemakedamoore/cleanX/README.md

 - a [python](https://www.python.org/downloads/) installation
 - ability to create virtual environments (reccomended, not absolutely neccesary)
 - tesseract-ocr and opencv
+- if using Anaconda to install, use python 3.8 (temporary issue)

 ## Documentation